 There are several student organizations that draw the attention of economics majors interested in gaining real-world experience and contacts for future careers.

 Omicron Delta Epsilon (ODE) is the international honor society in economics.
-It was founded in 1963 and the Davidson chapter of ODE was inaugurated in 1966.
-Induction into ODE is by invitation of the Economics Department faculty.
+It was founded in 1963 and the Davidson chapter was inaugurated in 1966.
+Induction into ODE is by invitation of the Economics department faculty.

 The Davidson College Pre-Business Society is a network of Davidson students pursuing a post-graduate education or career in business.
 The society serves as a forum for discussion for students with similar goals, experiences, and challenges.
 The society also seeks to provide educational and networking opportunities for its members by hosting speakers from diverse backgrounds and offering a mentorship program to its participants.
 Working with Davidson's Center for Career Development and faculty with business backgrounds, the society also offers career preparation and assistance with graduate school applications.
-For more information, please contact the Pre-Business Society or Richard Hendrix, president of the Pre-Business Society, at firstname.lastname@example.org.
+For more information, please contact the Pre-Business Society at email@example.com or Thanos Petkakis, president of the Pre-Business Society, at firstname.lastname@example.org.